nofxx/mongoid-urls/README.md

 ## Mongoid::Urls

 Simple slugs for mongoid models!
+Set the fields you want to try to make an URL out of, when impossible, use your logic or set the url directly.

 ## Nice URLs for Mongoid Documents

-This library is a quick and simple way to generate slugs for your mongoid documents.
+This library is a quick and simple way to generate URLs (slugs) for your Mongoid documents.

 Mongoid::Urls can help turn this: